 - Preheat oven to 350 degrees F.

-- Cut the circle into 12 triangles.
+- Cut the circle into 12 triangles with a sharp knife or pizza cutter.
 Roll up each triangle from the wide end, and secure the tip into the cookie so you have a little spiral.
-Place cookies on a foil lined sheet, with the tip on the bottom, sprinkle with more sugar and chill in the refrigerator for 20 minutes.
+Place cookies on a parchment lined sheet, with the tip on the bottom, and freeze for 30 minutes to prevent spreading.

-- Bake for 20-25 minutes or until golden.
+- Whisk together egg yolks and water for egg wash and wash over rugelach.
+Bake for 20-25 minutes or until golden.
 Cool and enjoy!